quantumudit/Daily-COVID19-India-Statewide-Analysis/readme.md

 ## Overview

-This project focuses on getting the daily India statewide COVID-19 data from [Ministry of Health & Family Welfare](https://www.mohfw.gov.in/), performing exploratory data analysis to generate insights and visualize them with the help of Power BI.
+This project focuses on getting the daily India statewide COVID-19 data from [Ministry of Health & Family Welfare][website_link], performing exploratory data analysis to generate insights and visualize them with the help of Power BI.

 The repository directory structure is as follows: